 Gum recession, root erosion and enamel erosion can all occur from a brushing style that is too aggressive.
 If too much pressure is applied while brushing, it can cause root and enamel erosion by slowly wearing away the protective enamel and root surface.

-Always be sure to chose a soft or extra soft bristled toothbrush.
+Always be sure to choose a soft or extra soft bristled toothbrush.
 Choosing an electric toothbrush will help prevent damage that can occur from your toothbrushing method.

 Electric toothbrushes have built-in timers to allow you to brush for the dentist recommended 2-minute time frame.